Static (1985 film)

 Static is a 1985 American comedy-drama film directed by Mark Romanek.
 The film stars Keith Gordon, Amanda Plummer, and Bob Gunton, and was released in 1985 by NFI Productions.
 It was shot in Page, Arizona and Lake Powell, Arizona.
-The film was written by the film's star Keith Gordon and director Mark Romanek, in his directorial debut, before he went on to direct numerous music videos for much his career.
+The film was co-written by the film's star Keith Gordon and director Mark Romanek, in his directorial debut, before he went on to direct numerous music videos for much of his career.

 Plot

 A quirky, out-of-place worker at a crucifix factory invents a device he claims can show pictures of Heaven.
 Discouraged and confused by the inability of those around him to see anything but a screenful of static, he charismatically hijacks a bus of friendly elderly people in order to get media attention for his invention.